paireks/T-Rex/Manual/Manual for T-Rex.md

 If you right click this input you can click Degrees, so there is no need to play with radians.

-Shape's Origin Plane should be the plane where Rebar Shape is.
-Basically if you use Curve Spacing then it doesn't matter where the Rebar Shape is, because it will be copied from the Shape's Origin Plane to all of the division planes that were created along the curve.
+Shape's Origin Plane = World XY Plane.
+Basically you should place the Rebar Shape inside XY Plane, because it will be copied from this plane to all of the division planes that were created along the curve.

 ![DivisionPlanes](Img\DivisionPlanes.png)